 This is the third issue of WilmerHale's 10-in-10 Infrastructure Series.
 In this series, our attorneys will share insights on current and emerging issues affecting infrastructure project developers in the United States.
 Attorneys from across various practice groups at the firm will offer their take on issues ranging from permitting reform to financing to litigation and share their insights from working with clients in a variety of infrastructure sectors, from water infrastructure, to energy development, to infrastructure development on tribal lands.
-Read all issues in this series and our other recent publications.
 This client alert was also published by Law360.

 In the coming weeks, the US Department of Energy is expected to undertake its fourth triennial congestion study.
 Depending on the outcome of that study, DOE may then designate one or more National Interest Electric Transmission Corridors (NIETCs).
 Electric transmission projects proposed within NIETCs may benefit from fast-tracked approval, as the Federal Energy Regulatory Commission (FERC) may step in if states hold back their permitting decisions for more than a year.
 In addition, project developers may exercise eminent domain power for FERC-permitted projects in NIETCs.